 Just add the juice of 1/4 of a lemon to a cup of warm water and teach your child how to gargle.

 If your toddler has difficulty with gargling, encourage him take take small sips.

 To Reduce Inflammation And Pain Apply A Throat Poultice

 This remedy is great for acute sore throats when the ability to swallow saliva becomes painful.

 Thinly slice or grate a medium potato, drizzle a spoon of apple cider vinegar over it.
 Take this mixture and apply on a piece of plastic wrap, large enough to cover your child’s neck.

 I usually lay the wrap on a piece of cloth so that there is a thin layer of cloth between the skin an the potato layer (see image below).
 To prevent dripping and keep it in place, I use another piece of cloth or an old scarf wrapped around the neck on top of the poultice.

-Best is when done before sleep, overnight (it should stay for at least 4 hours).
+Apply the poultice before sleep, overnight (it should stay for at least 4 hours).
 You can do the same thing with cabbage leaves dipped in hot water for a few seconds, but I found the potato poultice to be more effective.

 This throat poultice is one of the most effective natural remedies for sore throat and cough in toddlers and even adults (I make one for me at the first sign of inflammation and when I feel there’s mucus forming), they work every time I make them!